Anti-slavery and Human Trafficking Statement December 2024 (for y/e June 2024)

 We recognise the importance of maintaining constant vigilance to identify and address any issues associated with slavery and human trafficking in EQL and throughout our supply chains.
 We are committed to continuing to enhance our capacity to identify, prevent and mitigate any actual or potential risks in these areas.
 This includes communications to staff and the ability to report concerns through our Whistleblowing processes.

-It has been approved by IHL and EQL boards
+It has been approved by EQL and CF boards